Fun on the Sun: A look back at Sunday's action from around Major League Baseball

 The Orioles were held scoreless in a game for the eleventh time this season, which is tied with the Nationals for the third-most such games in the majors.
 Only the Tigers (16) and Pirates (13) have been shut out more often.

 Sunday’s defeat was the 87th of the season for Baltimore.
-Looking ahead, the Orioles could become the first team eliminated from postseason contention if they lose to the Blue Jays and the Red Sox defeat the Indians on Monday.
+Looking ahead, the Orioles could become the first team eliminated from postseason contention if they lose to the Blue Jays and the Athletics defeat the Rangers on Monday.

 Marlins-Nationals